sdu-mp-21/MovieApp/README.md

 # MovieApp
 > Simple mobile application for Android in Dart.
+> It is created for CSS 216 - Mobile Programming course in which we had to create app in Dart.

 ## Table of Contents
 * [General Info](#general-information)